 Submit your simultaneous views of your chair!

 Where are there lighthouses near your town or school?
 Is there one on a river or a lakefront?
 Light houses have served as beacons to travelers for centuries and still beam a bright welcome or warning to boats approaching on the water.
-In this activity use this link to explore plans and sections and elevations of The Light houses of a Japanese Island.
+Can you find and draw lighthouse plans, sections and elevations?

 In this activity you will research and analyze a 20th century house.
 Do research to find photographs, models, and drawings of a contemporary house.
 Then draw floor plans, elevations and sections of a 20th century contemporary house.
 Spend an hour or two looking at 20th century homes.
 Select from the list below (or find a modern house you would like to draw) and prepare a floor plan and elevation(s) to fit on one 11 x 17 vertical or horizontal paper.
 You will need drawing pencils (3 different lead weights), a straight edge, a triangle and scale.